 Diagram is moved from the package Items to the package Library The package Items can now be exported into an independent project.
-Teamwork Cloud is an ideal solution for a collaborative work on the same project.
+Teamwork Server or Teamwork Cloud is an ideal solution for a collaborative work on the same project.
 For more information about using a modeling tool in the collaborative environment, see Collaborative modeling.